Data File Updated: Sunday, June 17, 2018

 Deinar is a temperate world that sports a wide variety of climes, and accordingly Deinarid Loroi are found in many shapes, sizes and hues, and are roughly divided into three major racial groups: the Barraid, Tadan and Login.
 A non-Loroi would probably not notice the differences between the three.
-Barraid are reputed to be tall and athletic, usually fair-skinned; Tadan are darker-skinned but also tall, and have a reputation for beauty; the Login are shorter and wiry, with a reputation for toughness.
-All three races are renowned as vicious and accomplished fighters, so aside from some cosmetic differences, they are all inherently Loroi.
+The Barraid inhabited the western highlands of Mestirot and are reputed to be tall and athletic, usually fair-skinned.
+The Tadan inhabited the central river valleys and are darker-skinned but also tall, and have a reputation for beauty.
+The Login are widely distributed and are shorter and wiry, with a reputation for toughness.
+All three races have similar martial traditions.
 The various nation-states on Deinar had a long and contentious history of warfare prior to the reunification of the Splinter Colonies, and had developed a complex set of warrior castes.
 The Torrai, Soroin, and Teidar castes all have their roots on Deinar, as do the Farseer and Philosopher castes.
-The largest number of current Loroi with psychokinetic abilities can trace their ancestry to Deinar.
+The largest number of modern Loroi with psychokinetic abilities can trace their ancestry to Deinar.

 Deinar has always been at the center of Loroi political and cultural life.
-Prior to the colonization of Maia, Deinar held the largest population of Loroi (about 1 billion in 850 CE).
-The Imperial Capital, the city of Toridas is located in the Barraid nation of Zaral.
+Prior to the colonization of Maia, Deinar held the largest population of Loroi (about 1 billion in 850 CE), and it has since more than doubled.
+The Imperial Capital, the city of Toridas is located in the Barraid nation of Zaral on the west coast of Mestirot.
 All four of the Loroi Emperors have been natives of Deinar.
-The Teidar Academy is located in the highlands above Toridas.
-The ancient city of Menelos is still considered the cultural center of the empire, and is home to the Soroin caste headquarters.
+The Teidar Academy is located at Redcliff Falls in the highlands above Toridas.
+The ancient Tadan city of Menelos (located in the Arran river valley) is still considered the cultural center of the empire, and is home to the Soroin caste headquarters.

 Mezan currently supports a very small Loroi population, mostly in underground habitats, and is home to various research academies, including the primary academy for the Listel caste, located at Upway, in the mountains near the southern pole.
 The Mezan Loroi are of mixed genealogy from Deinar III and across the empire, mostly having emigrated to Mezan to attend the local academies or engage in research.